nixworks/public/news/2012/06/18/2012-g-20-mexico-summit-the-2012-g-20-summit-opens-in-los-cabos-baja-california-sur-with-the-eurozone-crisis-high-on-the-agenda.md

 ### [2012-06-18](/news/2012/06/18/index.md)

-# 2012 G-20 Mexico summit:.
-The 2012 G-20 summit opens in Los Cabos, Baja California Sur, with the Eurozone crisis high on the agenda.
+# 2012 G-20 Mexico summit:: The 2012 G-20 summit opens in Los Cabos, Baja California Sur, with the Eurozone crisis high on the agenda.

 World leaders meeting at a G20 summit in Mexico urge Europe to take all necessary measures to overcome the eurozone debt crisis.